-f.
+- f.
 The Hearing Officer shall have a goal of hearing the matters within thirty (30) calendar days of the filing of the original petition.
-In those instances where the goal cannot be achieved, the Hearing Officer shall assure that the landlord and tenant both receive notification of the reason(s) for delay each thirty (30) day period following the filing of the original petition. q.
-The Hearing Officer shall render his/her decision not more than seven (7) calendar days after the conclusion of the Hearing, and all parties shall be notified in writing. h.
-Any proposed rent increase that exceeds the amount authorized by SECTION 5 is not operative until the decision of the Hearing Officer has been made. i.
+In those instances where the goal cannot be achieved, the Hearing Officer shall assure that the landlord and tenant both receive notification of the reason(s) for delay each thirty (30) day period following the filing of the original petition. - g.
+The Hearing Officer shall render his/her decision not more than seven (7) calendar days after the conclusion of the Hearing, and all parties shall be notified in writing. - h.
+Any proposed rent increase that exceeds the amount authorized by SECTION 5 is not operative until the decision of the Hearing Officer has been made. - i.
 Either party may appeal the Hearing Officer's decision within seven (7) calendar days after receipt of the notice of decision by filing with the Secretary to the Board, a written notice of such appeal setting forth the grounds therefor.
 Each appeal petition shall be accompanied by a \$10 filing fee plus \$5 for each additional unit in consolidation cases.
-The Secretary to the Board shall set the matter for hearing and cause notice thereof to be given to appellant not less than five (5) days prior to such hearing. j.
-The Board shall have a goal of hearing the appeal within thirty (30) calendar days of filing of the notice of appeal.
-In those instances where the goal cannot be achieved, the Board shall assure that the landlord and tenant receive notification of the reasons for the delay each thirty (30) day period following the filing of the notice of appeal.
-SECTION 8.
+The Secretary to the Board shall set the matter for hearing and cause notice thereof to be given to appellant not less than five (5) days prior to such hearing. - j.
+The Board shall hear the appeal within a reasonable time period as provided by the City Council in a subsequent revision of this ordinance. - SECTION 8.
 CONDUCT OF BOARD HEARINGS.
-The following procedures shall apply to all hearings of the Board: a.
-All hearings conducted by the Board shall be public and tape cassette recorded. b.
-Any party to a hearing may be assisted by an attorney or any other person so designated by the party. c.
-Any relevant evidence may be submitted by any party and shall be submitted under oath.
-In the event that either party fails to appear at the designated hearing, the Board may hear and review such evidence as may be presented and render a decision. e.
-The Board must render its decision employing the standards set forth in SECTION 5 of this ordinance.
-No rent adjustment above the limit set forth in SECTION 5 of this ordinance shall be granted unless supported by a preponderance of the evidence submitted at the hearing. g.
+The following procedures shall apply to all hearings of the Board: - a.
+All hearings conducted by the Board shall be public and tape cassette recorded. - b.
+Any party to a hearing may be assisted by an attorney or any other person so designated by the party. - c.
+Any relevant evidence may be submitted by any party and shall be submitted under oath. - d.
+In the event that either party fails to appear at the designated hearing, the Board may hear and review such evidence as may be presented and render a decision. - e.
+The Board must render its decision employing the standards set forth in SECTION 5 of this ordinance. - f.
+No rent adjustment above the limit set forth in SECTION 5 of this ordinance shall be granted unless supported by a preponderance of the evidence submitted at the hearing. - g.
 The conclusions and findings of the Board shall be final and there shall be no appeal rights to the City Council.
-The Board's action does not preclude review by a court of competent jurisdiction. -5SECTION 9.
+The Board's action does not preclude review by a court of competent jurisdiction. - SECTION 9.
 RETALIATORY EVICTIONS.
 The landlord may not recover possession of a rental unit in retaliation against a tenant for exercising his/her rights pursuant to this ordinance.
 If a landlord attempts to recover a rental unit from the date of the original filing of a petition to within six (6) months after the notice of final decision, such recovery will be rebuttably presumed to be in retaliation against the tenant for the exercise of his/her rights pursuant to this ordinance.